adiba-anwar01/js-static-analyzer/README.md

 ✨ Crafted with passion ❤️ by Adiba, focusing on building **scalable**, **interactive**, and **user-friendly** web applications.

 ⭐ If you found this project useful, consider **starring the repository**.

+## 📄 License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.